 To add a new Fill attribute to a layer, just click the add button in the Fills section title.
 A layer can have any number of fills which will be stacked on top of each other from bottom to top.
-Each fill will have its own blend mode and you can adjust opacity between them too.
+Each fill will have its own blend mode, which can be adjusted next to the color button and you can adjust opacity between them too.

-Note: that if the top-most fill is completely opaque you won’t be able to see the fills under it, but Sketch will still render them.
+Note: that if the top-most fill is completely opaque you won’t be able to see the fills under it, but Sketch will still display them.

 Clicking the Image Fill button will allow you to insert a custom image as a fill, or you can choose one of the available pattern presets.
 You can set the image to either Fill, Fit, Stretch, or Tile from the pop-up menu.

 - Fill: This adjusts the size of the image to fit the layer’s width.

 - Fit: This adjusts the size of the image to fit the layer’s height.